 • The optimum mix of mitigation approaches differs a lot for each country, with varying combinations of solar, wind, biomass, hydro, geothermal, carbon capture, as well as wave and tide power.

 The Paris Agreement aims to limit the increase of global mean temperature to well below 2°C and preferably 1.5°C. It requires countries to set their own nationally determined contributions (NDCs) which include emissions targets to 2030, as well as plans of action to achieve those targets.
-Many nations have also set out longer-term goals, notably the net-zero targets for mid-century, proposed before and during the Conference of the Parties (COP26) in Glasgow in 2021.
+Many nations have also set their own longer-term goals, notably the net-zero targets for mid-century, proposed before and during the Conference of the Parties (COP26) in Glasgow in 2021.

 The crucial question is, how close do these ambitions take us to the Paris goals?
 One aim of the ENGAGE project is to help answer this question.

 The process is more complex than simply adding up promised emissions.
 For a start, many countries do not have targets beyond 2030.
-Even where mid-century net-zero pledges exist, they do not specify the emissions pathway that will be followed to reach that target.
+Even where mid-century netzero pledges exist, they do not specify the emissions pathway that will be followed to reach that target.
 Integrated assessment models are therefore useful to calculate plausible emissions pathways, and show which technologies and other mitigation options are most likely to minimize cost.

 To plot global emissions, the consortium uses several different integrated assessment models, which take into account economics, industry, land use, and other global systems.
 The models calculate likely emissions and climate effects over time, given a particular set of policies or other assumptions.

-Five futures
+Seven futures

 2°C and 1.5°C scenarios: models calculate global cost-optimal ways of meeting these temperature goals in 2100, ignoring all stated policy.